jasonebox/TMB_Greenland_1840-2012x/README.md

 # Greenland land ice total mass balance reconstruction 1840-2012
-An empirical reconstruction of Greenland land ice total mass balance (TMB) appears in Box and Colgan (2013) and is updated in Kjeldsen et al (2015).
-Input data are described in Box (2013).
-Solid ice discharge is estimated via a fit of unsmoothed solid ice discharge (SID) data from Rignot et al (2008, 2011) with Box (2013) runoff data having 13-year gaussian smoothing.
+An empirical reconstruction of annual all Greenland land ice total mass balance (TMB) spanning 171 years 1840-2010 appears in Box and Colgan (2013) and is updated in Kjeldsen et al (2015) to span 1840-2012.
+Annual solid ice discharge (SID) is estimated via a fit of unsmoothed SID data (Rignot et al 2008, 2011) with Box (2013) runoff data having 13-year gaussian smoothing.
 Box and Colgan (2013) Fig. 2 illustrates where 13 year smoothing hits a sill.
-The reconstruction was improved and regarding annual TBM, annual SID was estimated from a 6 year trailing gaussian fit, described and applied in Kjeldsen et al (2015)
+The reconstruction was improved and regarding annual TBM, annual SID was estimated from a 6 year trailing gaussian fit, described and applied in Kjeldsen et al (2015).

 # Data
 - Greenland_mass_balance_1840-2011_Box_and_Colgan_2013.txt